allanhanan/BlinkGesture/README.md

 # BlinkGesture
-Coming soon with CNN based detection
+Came not so soon with CNN based detection